 Strong membership sales has brought the total number of gym members to 5286.
-This figure, despite the sensible investment in the facilities.
+This figure, despite the closure of the gym at Northwood Stadium, is 10% higher than last year, and is the best ever.
+This demonstrates the benefits of sensible investment in the facilities.
 The centres have been closed since 20th March due to the Covid-19 outbreak and many staff redeployed into other areas of the business.